stellar/stellar-core/docs/learn/commands.md

 * **--fuzz FILE**: Run a single fuzz input and exit.
 * **--genfuzz FILE**:  Generate a random fuzzer input file.
 * **--genseed**: Generate and print a random public/private key and then exit.
+* **--inferquorum**:   Print a potential quorum set inferred from history.
+* **--checkquorum**:   Check quorum intersection from history to ensure there is closure over all the validators in the network.
+* **--graphquorum**:   Print a quorum set graph from history.
 * **--offlineinfo**: Returns an output similar to `--c info` for an offline instance
 * **--ll LEVEL**: Set the log level.
 It is redundant with `--c ll` but we need this form if you want to change the log level during test runs.
 * **--metric METRIC**: Report metric METRIC on exit.
 Used for gathering a metric cumulatively during a test run.